tylermercer/personal-website/src/en/posts/faith/certainty-and-uncertainty-as-elements-of-faith.md

 > ‘faith’!
 How strange that the very word ‘faith’ has come to mean its exact
 > opposite.

-Since then, that idea of "faith to embrace uncertainty" seems to be popping up everywhere.
-Like Hebrews 11:13-16:
+That was the kind of faith John and Heather had had to exercise. **Faith to accept, acknowledge, and perhaps even embrace uncertainty.**

+As I pondered and studied that idea in the following weeks, I saw it everywhere, such as in Hebrews 11:13-16:

-> 13 These all died in faith, not having received the promises, but having seen
+> 13 These [the individuals Paul mentions in the preceding verses] all died in
+> faith, not having received the promises, but having seen them afar off, and
-> them afar off, and were persuaded of them, and embraced them, and confessed
+> were persuaded of them, and embraced them, and confessed that they were
-> that they were strangers and pilgrims on the earth.
+> strangers and pilgrims on the earth.
 >
 > 14 For they that say such
 > things declare plainly that they seek a country.